danwagnerco/similarweb/README.md

 >>> md = False              # or True if you want main domain ONLY
 ```

-Get the leading social referral sites for the url:
+Get the leading social referral sites for the url with `social_referrals`:

 ```
 >>> sources_client.social_referrals(url)